HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Click "Manage -> Data Backup -> Backup Plan -> \[Add New Plan] in HotDB Management to enter the Add Backup Plan page.

-- **Backup Plan Name**: Users can set the backup plan name which shall not be same as the existing backup plan name.
+- **Backup Plan Name:** Users can set the backup plan name which shall not be same as the existing backup plan name.
-- **LogicDB**: The logicDB needs to be backed up in periodical backup.
+- **LogicDB:** The logicDB needs to be backed up in periodical backup.
 One or more logicDB can be selected for backup.
-- **Full Backup Period**: Users can select the full backup period based on actual business needs.
+- **Full Backup Period:** Users can select the full backup period based on actual business needs.
   After the "Full Backup Period" is selected, detailed settings such as "Period Time: Date of Specific Full Backup", "Backup Window Period: Time Range of Backup Start", and "Timeout: If the backup task is not completed within the set time, the backup will be canceled automatically and it needs to be checked to take effect" can be performed on full backup.
-- **Incremental Backup Period**: It is checked by default.
+- **Incremental Backup Period:** It is checked by default.
 If not, the backup plan only performs full backup and no incremental backup will be performed.
   Incremental backup execution time can be set, and an incremental backup is executed after 4 hours of full backup by default.
-- **Backup File Retention**: The retention time of backup file in the server directory can be set, which is 7 days by default.
+- **Backup File Retention:** The retention time of backup file in the server directory can be set, which is 7 days by default.

 > **Notes on "Backup File Retention":**
 >